nschiett/fishgrowbot/paper/paper.md

 never been incorporated.
 Second, to our knowledge, there are no existing R packages that aid fitting growth models, specifically for back-calculated lengths.
-Due to the individual-level autocorrelation in the data, it is nescessairy to incorporate a hierarchical structure.
+Due to the individual-level autocorrelation in the data, it is necessary to incorporate a hierarchical structure.
 Further, aside from the hierarchical structure, the Bayesian framework allows for the incorporation of prior biological knowledge on maximum lengths and growth rate parameters.
 Third, the back-calculation approach